Picks and Shovels: tech marketing for the AI era.

 Chris Kempczinski, the CEO of McDonald's, posted an Instagram Reel in February taste-testing the new Big Arch burger.
 He took a small, hesitant bite.
 He called the burger "the product."
 He looked like a man who had been told to eat something by his communications team and was complying under protest.

 The internet did what the internet does.
 Irish musician Garron Noone stitched the video on TikTok and delivered the kill shot: "This man does not eat McDonald's."
 Burger King's CEO posted a video taking an enormous bite of a Whopper.
 Wendy's piled on.
 A&W piled on.
 Adweek ran the headline "The McDonald's CEO Can't Seem to Stomach His Own Burger."
-The clip hit somewhere north of 10 million views.
+The clip racked up millions of views.

 And that was the whole story, apparently.
 CEO is out of touch.
 CEO does not eat his own product.
 CEO is cringe.
 Next.